lorenzo85/scenarios-ica/traffic-management-fault-injection/step3/text.md

 * name: `notification`
 * host: `notification-service`

-*default route:*
+*http default route:*
 * destination host: `notification-service`
 * destination subset: `v1`
 * delay fixed delay: `3s`
 * delay percentage: `100`

-We want to make sure that despite the introduced latency when calling the notification-service, the booking service waits at least for 5 seconds before giving up with the request.
+We want to make sure that despite the introduced latency when calling the `notification-service`, the `booking-service` HTTP client waits at least for 5 seconds before giving up with the request.

 The HTTP fault injection configuration parameters can be found here: [HTTPFaultInjection](https://istio.io/latest/docs/reference/config/networking/virtual-service/#HTTPFaultInjection).